fis/mcmap/README.md

 Right-clicking a point on the map basically executes a //goto x z on the clicked coordinates (or nearby).

+Finally, the `n` key toggles "night mode" on: in this mode, blocks are shaded based on how well lit (excluding sunlight) they are.

 Chatting
 --------